ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="nsxtwithnsxv"></a>

-### Is it possible to have on our PCC NSX-V and NSX-T at the same time to perform tests ?
+### Is it possible to have on our PCC NSX-V and NSX-T at the same time to perform tests?

-It is possible if your order a new vDC to get NSX-T.
+It is possible if you order a new vDC to get NSX-T.

-Please note that ordering the new vDC, the refund mechanism will automatically be initiated for the coming month.
+Please note that ordering the new vDC will automatically initiate the refund mechanism for the coming month.

 <a name="nsxvtonsxtmigration"></a>

-### How long will last the migration ?
+### How long will the migration take?

 This will mainly depend on the discovery/assessment phase of the NSX-V insfrastructure and the design phase on the NSX-T side.